-The kitchen sink (Figure 13-2) installed is a double-bowl sink equipped with a sink cover to provide additional counter space when the sink is not in use.
+The kitchen sink (Figure 13-3) installed is a double-bowl sink equipped with a sink cover to provide additional counter space when the sink is not in use.
 Wash only with mild detergents, water, and using a soft cloth for subsequent drying and polishing.

-BATHROOM SINK, SHOWER, & ACCESSORIES
+BATHROOM SINK, SHOWER, & ACCESSORIES:

-Figure 13-3: Bathroom Sink and Faucet

-The motorhome is equipped with a fiberglass shower surround and sink (Figure 13-3 and Figure 13-4).
+The motorhome is equipped with a fiberglass shower surround and sink (Figure 13-4).
 Use fiberglass cleaning or mild cleaning supplies to avoid scratching its surface.
 The typical bathroom accessories include a towel bar and a toilet paper holder.

-The faucet in the bathroom was chosen to match the specified décor.

-Figure 13-4: Shower Miser

-The bathing facilities installed might be a fiberglass shower (Figure 13-4) or combination shower/tub with a glass shower door.

-The tub faucet with showerhead, hose, and bracket are coordinated with the sink faucet.
+The bathing facilities installed contain a fiberglass shower (Figure 13-5) with a glass shower door.
+The plumbing fixtures consist of a faucet with showerhead, a hose, and a bracket.

-ShowerMiser Water Saving recirculator is a part of the new shower system.
+ShowerMiser Water Saving Recirculator (Figure 13-6) is a part of the shower system.
 It simply connects to your shower outlet.
-By flipping a small lever, you are able to redirect the cold water from the shower that would normally go down the drain, back into the fresh water tank.
+By turning a diverter lever, you are able to redirect the cold water from the shower that would normally go down the drain, back into the fresh water tank.
 With its unique and patented color-change ability, will notify you in under 4 seconds (at normal room temperatures) that hot water has arrived.
-Once the hot water is present, just flip the lever back to the showerhead and you have hot water ready to go.
-(Blue button above the single handle faucet)
+Once the hot water is present, just turn the divertor lever back to the showerhead and you have hot water ready to go.
+(Blue button above the single handle faucet).